Fingersmith (novel): Part three

 The novel resumes Sue's narrative, picking up where Maud and Gentleman had left her in the mental asylum.
 Sue is devastated at Maud's betrayal and furious that Gentleman double-crossed her.
 When she screams to the asylum doctors that she is not Mrs Rivers but her maid Susan, they ignore her, as Gentleman (helped by Maud) has convinced them that this is precisely her delusion, and that she is really Maud Lilly Rivers, his troubled wife.

 Sue is treated appallingly by the nurses in the asylum, being subjected to beatings and taunts on a regular basis.
 Such is her maltreatment and loneliness that, after a time, she begins to fear that she truly has gone mad.
 She is sustained by the belief that Mrs Sucksby will find and rescue her.
 Sue dwells on Maud's betrayal, the devastation of which quickly turns to anger.

-Sue's chance at freedom comes when Charles, a knife boy from Briar, comes to visit her.
+Sue's chance at freedom comes when Charles, a knife-boy from Briar, comes to visit her.
 He is the son of Mr Way and, it turns out, the nephew of Mrs Cream.
 Charles, a simple boy, has been pining for the charming attentions of Gentleman to such an extent that Mr Way, the warden of Briar, had begun to beat him severely.
 Charles runs away, and has been directed to the asylum by Mrs Cream, who has no idea of the nature of the place.

-With Charles' recognition of her helping Sue accept her own memories as fact, she quickly enlists his help in her escape, persuading him to purchase a blank key and a file to give to her on his next visit.
+With Charles' recognition of her helping, Sue accepts her own memories as fact.
+She quickly enlists his help in her escape, persuading him to purchase a blank key and a file to give to her on his next visit.
 This he does, and Sue, using the skills learnt growing up in the Borough, escapes from the asylum and travels with Charles to London, with the intention of returning to Mrs Sucksby and her home in Lant Street.